justinsjlee/Kiko-plus/_posts/2017-09-02-chorddiag.md

 ![Screenshot](http://www.justinsjlee.com/chordiag_arc.png "Chord Diagram Arc")

 Hovering over the arc of a brand gives information about the share of the customer base before the upgrade.
-Rogers' arc shows that 33% of customers had Roger's as the service provider before the upgrade.
+Rogers' arc shows that 33% of customers had Roger's as their service provider at the time of the upgrade.

 ![Screenshot](http://www.justinsjlee.com/chordiag_chord.png "Chord Diagram Chord Grey")

-Hovering over one arc gives information about the relationship between the two brands.
+Hovering over an arc gives information about the relationship between the two brands.
 The width of the arc corresponds to the magnitude of the flow.

 ![Screenshot](http://www.justinsjlee.com/chordiag_chordred.png "Chord Diagram Chord Red")

 The color of the chord is determined by the net positive brand in the relationship.
-You can see how Rogers has a 3% gain in its chord with Bell.
+You can see how Rogers has a 3% gain in its chord with Bell, thus the chord is red.

 ![Screenshot](http://www.justinsjlee.com/chordiag_internal.png "Chord Diagram Internal")